The Modular Strategy: Big-City Expertise for Main Street Budgets

 Example: A home organizer doesn’t sell “decluttering.”
 They sell “getting your house back in control in 30 days so mornings aren’t chaos.”

-The Planning Module (Your Week Stops Eating Your Marketing)
+Planning (Your Week Stops Eating Your Marketing)

 This is where most owners breathe again.